Attempts to escape Oflag IV-C: The death of Michael Sinclair

-There was only one confirmed fatality during the escape attempts: British Lieutenant Michael Sinclair in September 1944.
+There was only one confirmed death during the escape attempts: British Lieutenant Michael Sinclair in September 1944.
 Sinclair attempted a repeat of the 1941 French over the wire escape.
 Security officer Eggers warned him after which Sinclair was fired upon by guards.
 A bullet hit Sinclair on the elbow and ricocheted through his heart.

 Sinclair's death was one of two events explicitly excluded from the document attesting to the prisoners' good care that they signed in April 1945.
 The Germans buried Sinclair in Colditz cemetery with full military honours — his casket was draped with a Union Jack flag made by the German guards, and he received a seven-gun salute.
-Post-war he was awarded the Distinguished Service Order, the only man to receive it for escaping during World War II.
-He is currently buried in grave number 10.1.14 at Berlin War Cemetery in the Charlottenburg-Wilmersdorf district of Berlin.
+After the war, he was awarded the Distinguished Service Order, the only man to receive it for escaping during World War II.
+He is buried in grave number 10.1.14 at Berlin War Cemetery in the Charlottenburg-Wilmersdorf district of Berlin.